Sumboard

 SOC 2 Type II compliance matters.
 GDPR readiness matters.
 But these aren't checkboxes you add after building your security architecture.
 They're outcomes of building security correctly from the start.

-Platforms with enterprise-grade security typically include:
+Platforms with security built in from the start typically include:

 • Multi-tenant isolation by default (not as an add-on feature)